A.C. Bhaktivedanta Swami

 In 1968, Srila Prabhupada created New Vrndavana, an experimental Vedic community in the hills of West Virginia.
-Inspired by the success of New Vrndavana, now a thriving farm community of more than one thousand acres, his students have since founded several similar communities in the United States and abroad.
+Inspired by the success of New Vrndavana, now a thriving farm community of more than five thousand acres, his students have since founded several similar communities in the United States and abroad.

 In 1972, His Divine Grace introduced the Vedic system of primary and secondary education in the West by founding the Gurukula school in Dallas, Texas.
 The school began with three children in 1972, and by the beginning of 1975 the enrollment had grown to one hundred fifty.

 Srila Prabhupada has also inspired the construction of a large international center at Sridhama Mayapur in West Bengal, India, which is also the site for a planned Institute of Vedic Studies.
 A similar project is the magnificent Krsna-Balarama Temple and International Guest House in Vrndavana, India.
 These are centers where Westerners can live to gain firsthand experience of Vedic culture.